 Mr. Timothy Paintsil, the Chairman of the Supervisory Committee presented his report.
-The Supervisory Committee reviewed the activities of UEW Co-operative Credit Union on monthly basis as mandated by the Bye-Laws of the Credit Union and hereby report as follows: The scope of work covered review of internal controls, revenue and expenditure validation, review of Bank Reconciliation Statements, review of activities of the Board and Committees.
-Finally, he concluded by encouraging members to continue to invest for the progress of the Credit Union and also expressed appreciations of the support offered by Members, the Board, Management and the Secretariat in performance of its duties.
+The Supervisory Committee reviewed the activities of UEW Co-operative Credit Union monthly as mandated by the Bye-Laws of the Credit Union and hereby report as follows: The scope of work covered a review of internal controls, revenue and expenditure validation, review of Bank Reconciliation Statements, review of activities of the Board and Committees.
+Finally, he concluded by encouraging members to continue to invest in the progress of the Credit Union and also expressed appreciation for the support offered by Members, the Board, Management and the Secretariat in the performance of its duties.